Table of Content

 1. Introduction

 Even though motorcyclists have their sights set on navigating the winding roads and maneuvering at high speeds, they must become familiar with operating the two-wheeled motor vehicle first.
-Learning how to use the controls and balance on your ride are the practical aspects you need to master for when you finally hit the road.
+Learning how to use the controls and balance on your ride are the practical aspects you need to master when you finally hit the road.
 But you also have to know the rules of the road and get an idea of the appropriate behavior when cruising down highways.
-Depending on where you are in the United States, there may be restrictions that limit what you can do while riding or liberties that let you have more freedom when operating a motorcycle.
+If you are a motorcyclist in Kentucky, there may be restrictions that limit what you can do while riding or liberties that let you have more freedom when operating a motorcycle.

 2. Kentucky Motorcycle Insurance